Paskab012/Paskab012/README.md

 #### 👦 ABOUT ME

- I'm a **Full Stack Developer** based in Kigali, RRANDA.
+ I'm a **Full Stack Developer** based in Kigali, RWANDA.
 I always try to compete with the world, which makes me a better person than I am yesterday

 - 🔭 I’m currently doing professional internship at [OSSIX](https://www.ossix.technology/accueil)